lensvol/LondonRising/README.md

 with editing the database.
 We don't have a sensible way of navigating it (more on that later), but we manage to find shops data by experimenting with simple SELECT statements.
-Decrypting the db, modifying shop data and encrypting the db allows us to buy expensive items (including Fate-locked ones, but not the 'Exceptional Friend' status which is a premium account that needs to be bought from Google Play Store, not in-game shops) for literally nothing.
+Decrypting the db, modifying shop data and encrypting the db allows us to buy expensive items (but it doesn't allow us to buy things that you pay for directly with money - those things are Fate itself and the 'Exceptional Friend' status, which is basically a premium account - as that is handled by Google Play Store, not app itself) for literally nothing.
 That's an extremely useful cheat which saves us a lot of grinding, but we're not going to focus on it too much because cheating isn't our main goal here.
 If you're going to be angry about that,